 1. Sewing Skills

 The basis of making a garment is sewing.
 So, as an aspiring fashion designer, you should hone your sewing skills.
 Understanding techniques make your sketching easy.
-You will also deal with the nature of different fabrics and work with each of them.
+You will deal with the nature of different fabrics and textiles and work with each of them.
+Pattern making and garment construction will form the foundations of your skills.
 The designs inadvertently depend on several such factors.
 If you carefully observe the work of some designers, there is a signature stitch, style or technique they base their work on.
 That comes with experience, experiments, research, and grip on the subject.
 As a beginner, spend a lot of time in improving this skill, and it will go a long way as you work your way up.

 Successfully designing garments and creating your collection means bringing a lot of important elements together.